 Eventually, this should generate the chart as shown in the figure below.

-Read More: How to Skip Data Points in an Excel Graph (with Easy Steps)
+Read More: How to Expand Chart Data Range in Excel

 Method 2: Using Resizing Handles